tusharnankani/GamesBuiltUsingPython/README.md

 # Games built using PYTHON:
 Built a few games while learning Python.
+* *Their descriptions are given in their respective folders.*
 ### 1. Guessing Game
 * Advanced
 ### 2. Rock Paper Scissors